12fab4/Catvibes/README.md

 it also requires ffplay

-On linux install ffmpeg on debian-based and arch-based distros available and probably already installed
+On linux install ffmpeg which is available debian-based and arch-based distros and probably already installed

 On Windows use the following link: https://www.ffmpeg.org/download.html#build-windows, select windows and chose one of the available .exe files

-# Controlls
+# Controls
 ## GUI:
 launch with the --gui flag

 ## commandline:
 f: find a song by typing a searchterm (ideally songname and bandname).
 Shows 3 results by default (select with the number keys).

-esc: terminates searching usw and also exits the programm
+esc: terminates searching usw and also exits the program

 r: random shuffle, shuffles the queue randomly and adds the whole playlist to the queue when empty